Ortlund-Laboratory/SARS-CoV-2-Structure/Data Analysis/README.md

 The seventh tab **Difference DMS Rosetta Filtered Remove Neutral Mutations** gives the results from the sixth tab now further filtered so that mutations which could be considered as having a neutral effect on the stability are removed.
 Mutations are considered neutral if the score is within 15% of the median for both the Rosetta prediction and the DMS datasets.

 The eighth tab **Rosetta, PMPNN consistent with DMS** gives the results from the seventh tab now further filtered so that only mutations where ProteinMPNN gives a same-sign prediction as the DMS score are retained.
-This allows us to determine how many, and which, variants are incorrectly predicted only by Rosetta, and which are incorrectly predicted by both Rosetta and ProteinMPNN
+This allows us to determine how many, and which, variants are incorrectly predicted only by Rosetta, and which are incorrectly predicted by both Rosetta and ProteinMPNN.

 The ninth tab **Difference DMS ProteinMPNN** is like the fifth tab except now the comparison is between DMS and ProteinMPNN.

+The tenth tab **Difference DMS ProteinMPNN Filtered** gives the results from the ninth tab filtered so that the ProteinMPNN prediction is the opposite sign from the DMS result.

+The eleventh tab **Difference DMS ProteinMPNN Filtered Remove Neutral Mutations** gives the results from the tenth tab now further filtered so that mutations which could be considered as having a neutral effect on the stability are removed.
+Mutations are considered neutral if the score is within 15% of the median for both the ProteinMPNN prediction and the DMS datasets.

+The twelfth tab **PMPNN, Rosetta consistent with DMS** gives the results from the eleventh tab now further filtered so that only mutations where Rosetta gives a same-sign prediction as the DMS score are retained.
+This allows us to determine how many, and which, variants are incorrectly predicted only by ProteinMPNN, and which are incorrectly predicted by both Rosetta and ProteinMPNN.
+Results should be similar to the eighth tab, although perhaps not entirely consistent due to different filtering steps.